 For further information, see the Private bushfire shelters in Victoria: A guide for siting, landscaping and use (PDF 690.5KB) | Word version (DOCX 549.4KB) to help you with planning and preparation around this shelter option for improved bushfire safety.

 Bushfires are frightening and stressful.
 Understanding what to expect and being well-planned and confident about what you will do can help you to cope.

 Preparing yourself mentally is very important.
 In a bushfire you will need to stay focused and make critical decisions under stress.
 Understand how you can prepare yourself psychologically for an emergency situation.

 The first and vitally important part of psychological preparation for a bushfire event is to be physically prepared with a bushfire plan that everyone in your household understands.

 Leaving early is always the safest option

-On hot, dry windy days, especially on Code Red Fire Danger Rating days, leaving the area early before there is any chance of fire activity, including along your travel path is always the safest option.
+On hot, dry windy days, especially on Catastrophic Fire Danger Rating days, leaving the area early before there is any chance of fire activity, including along your travel path is always the safest option.
 Do not wait and see.

 Know your trigger to leave - make a decision about when you will leave, where you will go, how you will get there, when you will return and what you will do if you cannot leave.